Gloria Duffy

 Gloria Charmian Duffy (born September 4, 1953) is a former U.S. Department of Defense official, businesswoman, social entrepreneur and nonprofit executive.
 Since 1996, she has been the president, CEO and a member of the Board of Governors of the Commonwealth Club of California, America's largest and oldest public forum, founded in 1903.
 From 2010 to 2017 she led the fundraising, acquisition, financing, design, entitlements and construction of the club's first headquarters building, at 110 The Embarcadero in San Francisco.
 The grand opening for the club's new building took place on September 12, 2017.
 The building received a 2016 California Heritage Council award for historic preservation.
-She is the "voice" of the Commonwealth Club radio broadcast, heard weekly on 230 stations throughout the US, which has been on the air continuously for 100 years, since 1924.
+She is the "voice" of the Commonwealth Club radio broadcast, heard weekly on 230 stations throughout the US, which has been on the air continuously for 101 years, since 1924.

 In February, 2022 Speaker of the US House of Representatives Nancy Pelosi appointed Duffy to be a member of the Congressional Commission on the Strategic Posture of the United States.
 The Strategic Posture Commission submitted its report to the Congress and the Executive Branch in October, 2023.

 Early life and education

 Duffy's mother was Gloria S Duffy, a pioneering radio broadcaster in Missouri, Denver and San Francisco, as well Fashion Director of San Francisco's City of Paris department store and a philanthropist.
 Beloved in her community, Gloria Senior was a board member of United Way of the Bay Area and the American Red Cross Northern California Coastal Region, and a recipient of the Red Cross's Clara Barton Award for outstanding humanitarian service and volunteer leadership.
 She died in 2022.
 Gloria Jr. attended public schools in Lafayette, California, and began working in her family's real estate and land development office while a student at M. H. Stanley Middle School in 1965.
 She also taught sports to developmentally and intellectually challenged kids at Las Trampas School, through Futures Explored in Lafayette.
 She graduated from Acalanes High School in 1971, completing a full curriculum of life science courses.
 She excelled in Spanish, receiving a medal for her proficiency from the National Society of Teachers of Spanish and Portuguese.
 She was the editor-in-chief of the school newspaper, The Blueprint.
-While a student, she served on the Lafayette School District's Drug Education Committee.
+While a student, she was on the Lafayette School District's Drug Education Committee.
 She also co-founded, with her classmate Dr. Donald Goff, the Lafayette Youth Services Commission, which marked its 50th anniversary in 2021.

 Duffy holds a 1975 A.B. degree magna cum laude from Occidental College in Los Angeles, where her general studies track was science and human values, her major was interdisciplinary studies, she was a College Scholar and she was co-editor-in-chief of The Occidental Weekly, the campus newspaper.
 She was on the college's Educational Policy and Curriculum Committee.